btrettel/flt/to-do.md

 - Search for `TODO` and finish those tasks.
 - Remove Python from .gitignore.
 - Make as much as possible `pure`.
+- test `assert` and other things in check.f90.
 - `random`
     - rename `rngmod` to `random`
     - Make `pure` random number generator.
 Obtain random number generator from elsewhere as you're not qualified to program one.